-- TOEFL (Test of English as a Foreign Language) score of at least 600 (paper based), or TOEFL IBT minimum score of 100.
+- TOEFL (Test of English as a Foreign Language) score of at least 600 (paper based), or TOEFL Internet Based Test (IBT) minimum score of 100 for international applicants.

 - Applicants must submit all materials directly to the University of Delaware Office of Graduate and Professional Education using the online admission process before admission can be considered.
 Admission applications are available at: https://grad-admissions.udel.edu/apply/.

 - Admission decisions will be made by the Health Behavior Science and Promotion (HBS) PhD Program Committee (“HBS PhD Program Committee”).
 Students will be admitted to the program based on enrollment availability, the availability of faculty mentorship, and their ability to meet the following minimum recommended entrance requirements

 - Applications for fall admittance are due by June 30.
 Applicants are expected to submit:

 - A minimum of three letters of recommendation (it is recommended that at least two be from academic references)